prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 ## Prerequisites

 You will need a Kubernetes cluster, that's it!
-By default it is assumed, that the kubelet uses token authN and authZ, as otherwise Prometheus needs a client certificate, which gives it full access to the kubelet, rather than just the metrics.
-Token authN and authZ allows more fine grained and easier access control.
+By default it is assumed, that the kubelet uses token authentication and authorization, as otherwise Prometheus needs a client certificate, which gives it full access to the kubelet, rather than just the metrics.
+Token authentication and authorization allows more fine grained and easier access control.

 This means the kubelet configuration must contain these flags:

 * `--authentication-token-webhook=true` This flag enables, that a `ServiceAccount` token can be used to authenticate against the kubelet(s).
 * `--authorization-mode=Webhook` This flag enables, that the kubelet will perform an RBAC request with the API to determine, whether the requesting entity (Prometheus in this case) is allow to access a resource, in specific for this project the `/metrics` endpoint.

+This stack provides [resource metrics](https://github.com/kubernetes/metrics#resource-metrics-api) by deploying the [Prometheus Adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter/).
+This adapter is an Extension API Server and Kubernetes needs to be have this feature enabled, otherwise the adapter has no effect, but is still deployed.

 ### minikube